gxf1212/notes/MD/FYP-notes.md

 TopoTools, not only converting to gmx and lammps, more importantly editing your topology

-1. make the latest coordinates as pdb, and them .gro
+1. make the latest coordinates as pdb, and then .gro

    ```tcl
    mol load psf ../common/system.psf